 Classification: Non-Family Abduction

 Height and Weight: 4’6″ and 60 pounds

-Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance
+Distinguishing Characteristics: Caucasian female, Blonde hair, Blue eyes, April’s upper front teeth were missing at the time of her 1986 abduction

-Clothing/Jewelry Description: A white leotard, a lavender dress, a white sweater, and white leather dress shoes
+Clothing/Jewelry Description: A white sweater, a lavender dress, a white leotard, and a pair of white leather dress shoes

 NCMEC Number: 600818

 April was last seen in Rancho, California on December 13th 1986.
 She was reportedly last seen at the Woodchuck Camping Resort located 11 miles east of Temecula on Highway 79.
 On the day of her disappearance, April went to work with her mother, Debra “Debbie” Hamilton, at an Old Town Temecula thrift store or craft shop.
 Her neighbor, William James Bannister, offered to babysit April so her mother could work.
 William has previously babysat the child prior to her disappearance.
 He came by her job and picked up April.